GoogleCloudPlatform/enterprise-knowledge-solution/README.md

 ## Usage Guide
 This guide provides step-by-step instructions on how to use the `Document Process and Understanding with Composer` deployed on Google Cloud.

-After successful [deployment](./sample-deployments/composer-orchestrated-process/DEPLOYMENT.md), you can test the entire DPU workflow.
+After successful [deployment](./sample-deployments/composer-orchestrated-process/DEPLOYMENT.md), you can test the entire EKS workflow.

 ### Upload Documents